Views:

 After moving the components and you are finished customizing the Dashboard, make sure to press Save in the upper left-hand corner before closing

-To edit a dashboard that has already been created, navigate to that dashboard and click Edit.
-Note that you can only edit dashboards under My Dashboards, not System Dashboards.
+To edit a Personal Dashboard that has already been created, navigate to that dashboard and click Edit.
+Note that only Personal Dashboards can be edited here.
+System Dashboards must be edited in Power Apps by a System Customizer user.

 Graphical user interface, text, application Description automatically generated